 We, unfortunately, do not have electricity at our campsite, but this allows you to reconnect with nature and each other in a rustic serene environment.

 Please note that we only allow socialised dogs @ The Crooked Tree.
 Being socialised means that your dogs are socialised with other dogs, adults and children.

 1. Clean your site: Don't leave a dirty site for the next campers.
 Please leave all refuse in the bins provided.

 2. Put your fire out: Because you can endanger those around you, this is one of the most important camping rules.
 Be sure to put out your fire before bed, before heading out for the day, or when you leave the site at the end of your stay.
 The general rule of thumb is to make sure the coals or ashes are cold.

 3. Clean up after your pets: Whether you're at your campsite, walking through the campground or walking your dog, always clean up after your pets.
 Be sure your pet doesn't go to the bathroom on someone else's campsite, either.

-4. Don't wash your dishes in the bathroom: Please use designated area for washing dishes.
-Not only does dishwashing take up the small space people have for bathroom use, but it's unsanitary; dirty dishes should not be in the sink where people clean their face and hands.
+4. Don't wash your dishes in the bathroom: Please use the designated area for washing dishes.
+Not only does dishwashing take up the small space people have for bathroom use, but it's unsanitary; dirty dishes should not be in the sink where people clean their faces and hands.